Moore County Airport (North Carolina)

 Pinehurst Regional Airport (IATA: SOP, ICAO: KSOP, FAA LID: SOP) is a public airport located 3 miles (5 km) north of Southern Pines and 5 miles northeast of Pinehurst, in Moore County, North Carolina, USA.
 The airport covers 500 acre and has one runway.
 The current runway is paved, 6,502 feet long and 150 feet wide.
 SOP is primarily used for general aviation.

 US Airways Express carrier CCAir operated flights to Charlotte with various turboprop aircraft from 1991-2002.
 Service ended shortly after the September 11 attacks.
 Commercial service returned briefly with the arrival of Delta Air Lines in 2006.
 The airline operated seasonal CRJ flights to its Atlanta hub under the Delta Connection banner.
 The service ended in November 2007.
 West Coast airline JSX, started special single summer seasonal service in the summer of 2020 to the airport with a partnership with the nearby Pinehurst Golf Resort.
 These flights, marketed as "pop-up flights" originated at Dallas Love Field and Westchester County Airport and are targeted toward wealthy company executives going to golf for 3–4 days.

+History

+The facility was founded in 1929 as Knollwood Airport by the Tufts family, who had previously established the Pinehurst Resort.
+It was taken over by Moore County in 1935.
+From 1942 to 1945 it was operated by the US Army Air Force as Knollwood Auxiliary Army Airfield.
+In 1945, it was purchased from the Army by Resort Airlines, which renamed it Pinehurst-Southern Pines Airport.